daattali/beautiful-jekyll/README.md

 ![Installation steps](img/install-steps.gif)

+### 0. Sign up to GitHub

+The easiest way to create your site is by having a GitHub account.
+If you don't have one, [sign up here](https://github.com/join) - it takes one minute.

-### 1. Fork this repository
+### 1. Fork this project

-(Assuming you are on this page and logged into GitHub) Fork this repository by clicking the *Fork* button on the top right corner.
-Forking means that you now copied this whole project and all the files into your account.
+Fork this project by clicking the __*Fork*__ button at the top right corner of this page.
+Forking means that you now copied this entire project and all the files into your account.

-### 2. Rename the repository to `<yourusername>.github.io`
+### 2. Rename the project to `<yourusername>.github.io`

-This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes.
-To do this, click on *Settings* at the top (the cog icon) and there you'll have an option to rename.
+Click on __*Settings*__ at the top (the cog icon) and on that page you'll have an option to rename the project (*repository name*).
+This will create a website with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes.

 ### 3. Customize your website settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
-To edit the file, click on it and then click on the pencil icon (watch the video tutorial above if you're confused).
-The settings in the file are fairly self-explanatory and I added comments inside the file to help you further.
-Any line that begins with a pound sign (`#`) is a comment, and the rest of the lines are actual settings.
+To edit the file, click on it to view the file and then click on the pencil icon to edit it (watch the video tutorial above if you're confused).
+The settings in the file are self-explanatory and I added comments inside the file to help you understand what each setting does.
+Any line that begins with a hashtag (`#`) is a comment, and the other lines are actual settings.

 Another way to edit the config file (or any other file) is to use [prose.io](https://prose.io/), which is just a simple interface to allow you to more intuitively edit files or add new files to your project.